 Tre is principled in his beliefs and is willing to fight for the benefit of "The People" regardless of the backlash.
 In 2016, Tre stood as the vanguard against the divisive and destructive agenda of Black Lives Matter and condemned the radicalized movement that destroyed cities and exploited deep-seated fears of the minority community.
 In 2017, Tre legally challenged the powerful social media companies Facebook, Google and Twitter, which have irresponsibily mismanaged their platforms and exposed America to radicalized attacks and unprecedented threats to homeland and national security interests.
 Because of his stance in fighting for what's right, Tre faced numerous death threats and media criticism, but has remained unfazed.

 Over the years, Tre has become more politically active and has forged significant relationships across the country.
-In 2018, he was offered a Presidential Appointment to the White House, but elected to serve in Congress to more directly help the constituents of his district.
+In 2018, he was considered for a Presidential Appointment to the White House, but elected to serve in Congress to more directly help the constituents of his district.
 Based on his experiences in Washington, D.C., Tre understands what it takes to navigate the tribalistic politics that has stifled progress for so many years.
 As a voice for The People, Tre refuses to be controlled by special interests and partisans who seek to marginalize and take advantage of constituents in Texas District 30.
 He will aggressively fight to reduce crime, enhance education, stimulate the economy, grow businesses, and improve the lives of all constituents in the district.

 It's time for a New Vision...
 Vote PENNIE FOR CONGRESS!